-- cash and cash equivalent investments being bank deposit, eligible money market instruments and money market funds used for managing the liquidity of the Financial Product and - other instruments eligible to the Financial Product and that do not meet the Environmental and/or Social criteria described in this appendix.
-Such assets may be equity related instruments, derivatives investments and investment collective schemes that do not promote environmental or social characteristics and that are used to attain the financial objective of the Financial Product and/or for diversification and/or hedging purposes.
+- cash and cash equivalent investments being bank deposit, eligible money market instruments and money market funds used for managing the liquidity of the Financial Product and - other instruments eligible to the Financial Product and that do not meet the environmental and social criteria described in this appendix.
+Such assets may be equity instruments, derivatives investments and investment collective schemes that do not promote environmental and social characteristics and that are used to attain the financial objective of the Financial Product and/or for diversification and/or hedging purposes.

-Environmental or social safeguards are applied and assessed on all "other" assets except on (i) non single name derivatives, (ii) on UCITS and/or UCIs managed by other management company and (iii) on cash and cash equivalent investments described above.
+Environmental or social safeguards (specifically our exclusion policies as described above) are applied and assessed on all "other" assets except on (i) non single name derivatives, (ii) on UCITS and/or UCIs managed by other management company and (iii) on cash and cash equivalent investments described above.

+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?